pajtai/todo.yaml/README.md

 | `todo --version`                  | Show the version` |
 | `todo -V`                         | alias for todo --version` |

+## GUI

+- To search and visually filter all todos across all columns enter a string into the input that begins with `/`.
-If present, clicking on the title, importance, or due date column headers can be used to resort the items.
+- If present, clicking on the title, importance, or due date column headers can be used to resort the items.

-To add a todo, type it into the input and hit enter.
+- To add a todo, type it into the input and hit enter.

-To search and visually filter all todos across all columns enter a string into the input that begins with `/`.
+- To switch between yaml files in the same directory use the dropdown.
+You should configure each yaml file with the CLI before you start interacting with it.

 ## Configuration